foundry-rs/book/src/zksync-specifics/examples/general-paymaster.md

 This example covers the use of a general flow paymaster contract.
 For this example we will use a contract from the paymaster example repository [here](https://github.com/matter-labs/paymaster-examples).

-The contract we are going to use is the `GaslessPaymaster` contract.

 ```solidity
 // SPDX-License-Identifier: MIT